A combinatorial bound on the number of distinct eigenvalues of a graph: Minor Operations and the Spectator Floor

 The main result of this section is \cref{lem:no decontract}, which tells us that in order to calculate the spectator floor, it is not necessary to add vertices or to perform decontraction.
 The only necessary operation is adding edges.
 The following lemmas, \cref{lem:no-delete-vertex,lem:isolated,lem:no-isolated,lem:still-usp,lem:no-endpoints,lem:e not in pert}, are all in support of the main result.

 The lemma below tells us that when taking a minor, it is not necessary to perform step 1 (deletion of an isolated vertex), and that we may order the steps so that all instances of step 3 (contraction) appear before all instances of step 2 (edge deletion).
+This lemma is a standard fact.
+For example, it follows from the information given in \cite[Section 1.7]{Diestel2016}.

 \begin{lemma} Let $G$ and $H$ be graphs such that $G$ is a minor of $H$.
 If $H$ has no isolated vertices, then there are sets of edges $C$ and $D$ such that $G\cong H/C\backslash D$. \end{lemma}